jays-codes/ud-copilot/README.md

 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: clinicalsapi
+- generate Service (interface and impl)
+- generate DTO and mapper classes (interface and impl)
 - modfied model relationships
 - generated models
 - fixed packaging error